Molina Healthcare health insurance review and ratings 2023

 Molina Healthcare offers plans under Medicaid and Medicare and through the state health insurance marketplace.

-Overall, Molina ranked No. 9 in Insure.com’s list of the Best Health Insurance Companies for 2023 with a star rating of 3 (or, more precisely, 2.96) out of 5 stars.
+Overall, Molina ranked No. 9 in Insure.com’s list of the Best Health Insurance Companies for 2025 with a rating of 3.60 out of 5 stars.

 Below is Insure.com’s review of the company.
 It’s based on third-party metrics and our in-depth survey of insurance customers.
 Find the full methodology here, including an explanation of our survey scores.